 📍 Coronet Peak Ski Area, Queenstown 9371, New Zealand

 2. Whakapapa, Mt Ruapehu

-This North Island spot is based on an active volcano and was the filming location for Mordor in The Lord of the Rings movies.
-It is an excellent choice for families and beginners because it has plenty of terrain, almost 70 runs, New Zealand´s largest beginner area and advanced skier zones tucked away from the novice areas.
-There is a large selection of accommodation on offer too.
-Auckland airport is a four hour drive while Taihape Airport is just a one hour drive.
+This North Island spot is based on an active volcano.
+Likewise, it was the filming location for Mordor in The Lord of the Rings movies.
+It is an excellent choice for families and beginners because it has plenty of terrain, almost 70 runs, New Zealand’s largest beginner area and advanced skier zones tucked away from the novice areas and a wide selection of accommodations.
+The nearest airport is Taihape Airport.

 📍 Manawatu-Wanganui 3989, New Zealand

 The Remarkables is a smaller ski area near Coronet Peak.
 Though, it offers an incredible and fun ski holiday.
 Known as one of the best terrain parks in New Zealand, it’s a great place for beginners to practice on.
 Be sure to get your instagrammable snaps in front of the surreal views.
 Queenstown Airport is a 30 minute drive.

 This Alpine Resort located between Queenstown and Wanaka is one of the most popular ski areas in New Zealand.
 With magnificent views, large accessibility, selection of terrain and classic infrastructure, we are not surprised it attracts all sorts of ski enthusiasts from beginners to experts.
 If you don’t fancy driving, you can take shuttle buses from Queenstown or Wanaka.

 📍 Cardrona Valley Rd, Cardrona 9305, New Zealand